sdv-dev/RDT/DEVELOPMENT.rst

 """""""""""""""

 Every Transformer in RDT inherits from the ``BaseTransformer``.
-The goal of this class or any of its subclasses is to take data of a certain data type, and convert it into machine learning ready data.
+The goal of this class or any of its subclasses is to take data of a certain sdtype, and convert it into machine learning ready data.
 To enable transformers to do this, the ``BaseTransformer`` has the following attributes:

 * ``INPUT_TYPE`` (str) - The input type for the transformer.
-* ``OUTPUT_TYPES`` (dict) - Dictionary mapping transformed column names to their data types.
+* ``OUTPUT_TYPES`` (dict) - Dictionary mapping transformed column names to their sdtypes.
 * ``DETERMINISTIC_TRANSFORM`` (bool) - Whether or not calling ``transform`` yields a deterministic output.
 * ``DETERMINISTIC_REVERSE`` (bool) - Whether or not calling ``reverse_transform`` yields a